dgaydukov/cert-ocpjp11/files/LowLatency.md

 ```

 ### Low latency logging
-The whole idea is that we use some non-blocking queue, so the executing threads not blocked (waste time) for log writing, it just add log messages to some non-blocking queue, and then we have some logger thread, that actually does logging.
+The whole idea is that we use some non-blocking queue, so the executing threads not blocked (waste time) for log writing, it just adds log messages to some non-blocking queue, and then we have some logger thread, that actually does logging.
 You can implement it yourself with any lock-free multi-threading queue, but there are 2 solutions available:
 * [chronicle logger](https://github.com/OpenHFT/Chronicle-Logger) - use chronicle queue under the hood
 * [async log4j2](https://logging.apache.org/log4j/2.x/manual/async.html) - use lmax disruptor under the hood